ajratner/softsat/README.md

 Build with `ant`.

 Then run with `java -jar softsat.jar`.
-Note: pass `-ea` to have asserts work
+Note: pass `-ea` to have asserts work.

 ## TODO (Ratner)
 * SampleSat (+ WalkSat) algorithm